oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 The grammar for requirement mapping differs slightly from other substitution mapping grammars for the following two reasons:
-1. It is possible for a substituted node to have multiple requirements with the same name, each of which may need to be mapped separately.
+1. It is possible for a substituted node to have multiple requirement assignments (up to the upper bound of the `count_range`), each of which may need to be mapped separately.
-2. It is possible for the same requirement in a substituted node to be mapped multiple times.
+3. It is possible for the same requirement in a substituted node to be mapped multiple times.

 To accommodate these use cases, requirement mappings are defined using